,br>

 GREGOR: Because foreign nations won't let you grind us down anymore - and if you can't grind us down, we can start a revolution.

 COLONEL: Preposterous!
-Why should you want a revolution when we're all getting foreign aid?
+Why should you want a revolution when we're

 LIEUTENANT: You're just a dirty opportunist.